 - Above all, you have the right to expect courtesy from your fellow students, and the same will be asked of you.
 Courtesy includes the expectation that everyone will come to class ready and willing to learn and interact, and able to ask or answer questions freely.
 Courtesy also implies that you arrive on time, stay until the end of class, and remain focused during class. - Attendance is required.
 Class attendance keeps you well connected to the course and to the members of your group.
 In physics courses, each new concept builds on earlier ones, so mastering key concepts is critical.
 If your schedule makes it difficult to attend class regularly and on-time, you shouldn't take this course.
-Note that this includes remote attendance on days you do not attend in person.

 The most common causes of missed classes are lack of sleep and time pressure from other obligations.
-If this starts happening to you, you need to seek out advice on how to set priorities and manage your time effectively.
+If this starts happening to you, I urge you to seek out advice on how to set priorities and manage your time effectively.
+The Division of Academic Enhancement provides academic coaching to help with this.